William-dej/Amazon-CLF-C01-exam/README.md

 Take Free Quizzes: Dive into our carefully crafted free quizzes that mirror the CLF-C01 exam.
 Test your knowledge and get a taste of what's to come.

 Score Big: Show off your expertise by acing the quizzes.
-The more questions you get right, the more discounts you unlock for your CLF-C01 exam prep materials.
+The more questions you get right, the more discounts you unlock for your <a href="https://https://www.buddy4exam.com/amazon/clf-c01/free-questions">CLF-C01 exam prep materials</a>
+.

 Reveal Your Savings: As you conquer each quiz, watch as exclusive discounts unfold.
 It's like a reward for your dedication and a boost for your wallet!

-Why Free Quizzes?
+Why <a href="https://https://www.buddy4exam.com/amazon/clf-c01/free-questions">Free Quizzes</a>
+?

 Assess Your Readiness: Evaluate your current knowledge and identify areas for improvement before the big day.